aosabook/500lines/cluster/CHAPTER.rst

 }}}

-The components are glued together by the ``Node`` class, which represents a single node on the network.
+The roles that a cluster node has are glued together by the ``Node`` class, which represents a single node on the network.
-Components are added to and removed from the node as execution proceeds.
+Roles are added to and removed from the node as execution proceeds.
-Messages that arrive on the node are relayed to all active components, calling a method named after the message type with a ``do_`` prefix.
+Messages that arrive on the node are relayed to all active roles, calling a method named after the message type with a ``do_`` prefix.
 These ``do_`` methods receive the message's attributes as keyword arguments for easy access.
 The ``Node`` class also provides a ``send`` method as a convenience, using ``functools.partial`` to supply some arguments to the same methods of the ``Network`` class.